mosaic-jasondebolt/phoenix/README.md

 * Creates an RDS cluster Parameter Group
 * Creates a Lambda custom resource to generate, encrypt, and store database password in Parameter Store
 * Creates a Lambda password generator function.
-* Create a Lambda custom resource to retrieve and decrypt database password from Parameter Store before injecting password into 'MasterPassword' field.
+* Creates a Lambda custom resource to retrieve and decrypt database password from Parameter Store before injecting password into 'MasterPassword' field.
 * Creates a Lambda Role and Lambda Role Policy for the password generator lambda function
 * Creates a DNS record set to map DB address to a user friendly URL.
 * Creates ingress rules to allow Database Migration Service to access from specific CIDR blocks.